-In certain cases, offer documents, offeree board circulars or other documents will include statements of assets reproducing directors' estimates of asset values published with the company's accounts in accordance with the Listing Rules or the Tenth Schedule to the Companies Ordinance (Cap.
-32), or in the case of companies incorporated outside Hong Kong, equivalent statutory requirements.
+In certain cases, offer documents, offeree board circulars or other documents will include statements of assets reproducing directors' estimates of asset values published with the company's accounts in accordance with the Listing Rules or Section 1 of Part 1, and Section 1 of Part 2, of Schedule 4 to the Companies Ordinance (Cap.
+622), or in the case of companies incorporated outside Hong Kong, equivalent statutory requirements.
 The Executive will not regard such estimates as "given in connection with an offer" unless asset values are a particularly significant factor in assessing the offer and the estimates are, accordingly, given considerably more prominence in the offer documents, offeree board circulars or other relevant documents than merely being referred to in a note to a statement of assets in an appendix.
 In these circumstances, such estimates must be supported by an independent valuer in accordance with this Rule 11.